Updated on May 12, 2023

 When a Home Is Separate Property

-There are situations in which a home is deemed one spouse’s marital property to one degree or another, and it’s worth taking a careful look at how this generally plays out.
+The law presumes that any property you own at the time of divorce is marital property, but there are situations in which a home is deemed one spouse’s separate property to one degree or another.
+If this is true in your case, the burden of proving your home is separate property is on you.
+It’s worth taking a careful look at how this generally plays out.

 If your spouse brings a family home into your marriage, and if he or she keeps meticulous, verifiable records about where the funds for every mortgage payment came from and exactly how every maintenance bill was paid, his or her careful accounting may allow the court to determine his or her percentage of separate ownership in your family home.